gbabohernest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3.Create a script that counts the number of directories in the PATH.

 4.Global variables: script that lists environment variables.

+5.Local variables: script that list all local, environment variables and functions.